PolyMC/PolyMC/README.md

 If you want to read about why this fork was created, check out [our FAQ page](https://polymc.org/wiki/overview/faq/).
 <br>

+This project is **NOT** in support of radicalist leftist queer ideology.

 # Installation

 - All downloads and instructions for PolyMC can be found [here](https://polymc.org/download/)